5th Battalion, 14th Marines: 1980s and 1990s

 The 5/14 was reactivated as part of the new "Total Force" doctrine adopted following the Vietnam War.
 From then on, reserve units were to become mirror images of their active duty counterparts.
-As a result, the 14th Marines were reorganized to include three direct support battalions armed with 105mm and 155mm towed howitzers while two general support battalions were armed with self-propelled heavy cannon.
+As a result, the 14th Marines were reorganized to include three direct support battalions armed with 105 mm and 155 mm towed howitzers, while two general support battalions were armed with self-propelled heavy cannon.
 The 3rd Field Artillery Group headquarters located in San Francisco was redesignated HQ, 5/14 on 1 September 1979.
 The firing batteries were: Battery N, armed with M110 Sp 8-inch howitzers, at El Paso; Battery O, also armed with 8-inch SP howitzers, at Oklahoma City; and Battery N, armed with M107 SP 175mm Guns, at Denver.
 The other general support battalion (4/14) was armed with M109 155mm SP howitzers.
 In 1983, Battery P was rearmed with 8-inch howitzers after the 175mm guns were dropped.
 Two years later the 14th Marines was once again reorganized.
 This time the 1st and 5th Battalion headquarters batteries swapped designations, so the 5th Battalion was now located at Los Angeles rather than San Francisco; the firing batteries remained as before.

 No units of the 5th battalion were activated for service in country during Operation Desert Shield/Desert Storm.
 5th Battalion, 14th Marines was originally located in downtown Los Angeles at Chavez Ravine.
 In 1994 the Northridge earthquake damaged the battalion's facility there and caused the unit to move to the Long Beach Naval Station.
 When the Naval Station was closed as a result of the Base Realignment and Closure Program the battalion headquarters moved into temporary facilities aboard the Naval Weapons Station Seal Beach, California.
 The battalion occupied the current site on the Weapons Station, the Sergeant Foster Reserve Training Center, during October 2000.